This topic describes Entity Lookup Tables and how to configure them.

 Populate table from inventory data

 You can create Lookup Tables from information about hosts and users–known as inventory data–in your environment.
 Inventory data is collected by Sumo Logic core platform inventory sources, typically by an Active Directory source running on a Sumo Logic Installed Collector, and also by sources that leverage the Sumo Logic Cloud-to-Cloud Integration Framework.

-If you already have a Lookup Table that contains normalization data, you can configure it in CSE.
+If you already have a Lookup Table that contains normalization data, you can configure it in Cloud SIEM.
 Or, if you have existing normalization data that is not currently in a Lookup Table you can create a Lookup Table with that data.
 Note that your Lookup Table must contain a field that contains a lookup value and one that contains a substitution value.
 There is no requirement for particular column names.

-Configure the Lookup Table in CSE
+Configure the Lookup Table in Cloud SIEM

 - On the Entity Normalization page, click Lookup Tables.

 - Click Create on the Lookup Tables tab.